INSandwich/INSAndwich-database/README.md

 Todo List:
   - Add an sql script to insert dummy data in the database

+Considered things to do (to discuss):
+  - Add UNIQUE constraint to the names of roles and categories

 ## How to use
   - Install sqlite3 (see link above)
   - run the following commands: